scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 We will discuss the different algorithms throughout this document.

 Refer to :ref:`sphx_glr_auto_examples_under-sampling_plot_comparison_under_sampling.py`
-for a comparison of the different methods.
+for a comparison of the different undersampling methodologies.

 .. _cluster_centroids: